On the special identities of Gelfand--Dorfman algebras: On the Gr obner basis of the Gelfand--Dorfman operad with special identities

 where $\pi $ is a {\em shuffle partition} of the set $\{1,\dots , n\}$, $n=m_1+\dots + m_n$, into $m$ disjoint subsets $I_j$, $j=1,\dots, m$, such that $\min I_1<\min I_2<\dots <\min I_m$.
 Thus, a shuffle operad has no symmetric module structure, but its composition structure still carries some information about the order of arguments.

 Shuffle operads provide a convenient framework for the computation of Gr\"obner bases and normal forms in an operad defined by generators and relations \cite{DotKhor2010}.
-Every symmetric operad may be considered as a shuffle one \cite{bremner-dotsenko} provided that the operation set is extended.
+There is a forgetful functor $\mathcal P\mapsto \mathcal P^f$ that turns a symmetric operad $\mathcal P$ into a a shuffle one \cite[Section 5.3]{bremner-dotsenko} such that the normal form of elements in $\mathcal P^f(n)$ allows us to recover the normal form in $\mathcal P(n)$.
+In particular, we may find the dimensions of $\mathcal P(n)$ in this way.

 Following \cite{bremner-dotsenko}, we may convert the symmetric operad $\GD$ into a shuffle operad $\GD^f$, a homomorphic image of the shuffle tree operad $\mathcal{T}_\Sha(\mathcal{X})$ for an appropriate language $\mathcal X$.